FaSt-Apps-Consulting/FaSt_Fig/README.md

 ## DataFrame Support

-FaSt_Fig has built-in support for pandas DataFrames (optional dependency):
+FaSt_Fig has built-in support for pandas DataFrames (as optional dependency):

 ```python
 import pandas as pd